hexaxsoftwares/houx.js/README.md

 Pixel is a framework where creativity meets efficiency.

-This guide isn't just about syntax and functions; it's a journey into a mindset that unleashes your creative potential and accelerates your web development.
+This guide isn't just about syntax and functions; it's a journey into a mindset that unleashes your creative potential and accelerates your web development skills.

 Pixel leverages reactive data and efficient rendering to delivering high-performance applications.